Equidistribution of $q$-orbits of closed geodesics: Introduction

 where

 The collection of points

-we think of as the {\lq\lq}$p$-orbit{\rq\rq} of the point $i\in \Hb$.
-Any non-trivial bound for the Hecke eigenvalues implies the well-known equidistribution of Hecke-orbits; the probability measures with point masses at the points (\ref{eq:Heckeorbit}) converge weakly to the normalized hyperbolic measure $\tfrac{3}{\pi}\tfrac{dxdy}{y^2}$ as $p\rightarrow \infty$.
+we define as the \emph{$p$-orbit} of the point $i\in \Hb$.
+Note that all but one of the points (\ref{eq:Heckeorbit}) lie on the horocycle $\{x+\tfrac{i}{p}: 0\leq x\leq 1\}$.
+Any non-trivial bound for the Hecke eigenvalues implies the well-known equidistribution of $p$-orbits; the probability measures with point masses at the points (\ref{eq:Heckeorbit}) converge weakly to the normalized hyperbolic measure $\tfrac{3}{\pi}\tfrac{dxdy}{y^2}$ as $p\rightarrow \infty$.
 This is in fact closely related to the situation studied in the present paper; Theorem \ref{thm:first} in the case where $H=(\Z/q\Z)^\times$ is the full multiplicative group reduces (morally at least) to a non-trivial bound of Hecke eigevalues.
 More precisely, the Weyl sums in our setting are (essentially) obtained by integrating the Maa{\ss} forms along $\{\gamma_t i\R: t\in\mathbf{P}^1(\F_p)\}$ (see Remark \ref{rem:reduce}).